EvobyteDigitalBiology/r-readstore/README.md

 This tool provides streamlined and standardized access to NGS datasets and metadata, helping you run analyses more efficiently and with fewer errors.
 You can easily scale your pipelines, and if you need to migrate or move NGS data, updating the ReadStore database ensures all your workflows stay up-to-date.

 ## Security and Permissions<a id="backup"></a>

 **PLEASE READ AND FOLLOW THESE INSTRUCTIONS CAREFULLY!**

 ### User Accounts and Token<a id="token"></a>

-Using r-readstore requires an active user account and a token (and a running ReadStore server).
+Using **r-readstore** requires an active user account and a token (and a running ReadStore server).

 You should **never enter your user account password** when working with r-readstore.

-To retrieve your token:
+To retrieve your token

 1. Login to the ReadStore app via your browser
 2. Navigate to `Settings` page and click on `Token`